wesleywerner/deliverance/README.md

 # Deliverance

-Deliverance is a work of short interactive fiction.
-The theme is abduction, and the genre is dark psychological thriller.
-This game contains elements of mental delusion, murder and human remains.
-Sensitive people should approach carefully.
+Deliverance is a short interactive fiction story.
+It is a dark psychological thriller that contains elements of delusion and abduction.
+It may also contain triggers as viewed through the perpetrator's eyes.
+Sensitive players should approach carefully.

 The source is written against the Inform7 compiler.